Astemes/astemes-lmock/docs/10_Basics/Basics.md

 # Introduction to LMock

-This document intriduces the basic features and components of LMock.
+This document introduces the basic features and components of LMock.
-For a more detailed discussion on how to write mock-based tests using LMock, please see [this page](../30_Writing%20Tests%20Using%20Mocks/Writing%20Tests%20using%20Mocks.md).
+For a more detailed discussion on how to write mock-based tests using LMock, please see [this page](../30_Writing%20Tests%20Using%20Mocks).

+## Typcial Use Case

+LMock is used to generate test doubles to replace concrete classes in unit and integration tests.
+A LabVIEW interface must be used to define the VI:s which are to be mocked.
+The system under test would typically depend on the abstract Interface and the concrete class would be used in the actual application.
+One typically starts with a first version of the Interface and crete a mock class for the interface.
+This class would be used in tests to verify expected behavior and simulate return values during test.
+The generated mock can later be updated when the mocked Interface changes.

 ## The Mock Class

-LMock is designed for mocking a LabVIEW interface.
+LMock is designed for mocking LabVIEW Interfaces.
-A mock may be generated from any interface using the right click menu in the LabVIEW Project Explorer.
+A mock may be generated from any Interface using the right click menu in the LabVIEW Project Explorer.
-The generated mock class will inherit from the LMock ``Mock.lvclass`` and implement all the dynamic dispatch VI:s of the mocked interface.
+The generated mock class will inherit from the LMock ``Mock.lvclass`` and implement all the dynamic dispatch VI:s of the mocked Interface.
-It will also provide a When VI for each dynamic dispatch VI, which is used to declare return values *when* the VI is called.
+It will also provide a When VI for each dynamic dispatch VI.
+When VI:s are used to declare return values *when* the VI is called.
-If the mocked interface changes, the mock may simply be updated using the right-click menu in the project explorer.
+If the mocked Interface changes, the mock may be updated using the right-click menu in the project explorer.

 The ``Mock.lvclass`` implements the necessary boilerplate code for handling expectations, VI calls and return values.
 The implementation uses LabVIEW queues, which is a very performant structure with little overhead.